puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_string.md

 An interpolated expression can include quote marks that would end the string if they occurred outside the interpolation token.
 For example: `"<VirtualHost *:${hiera("http_port")}>"`.

+Only double-quoted strings and heredocs can interpolate values.
+With heredocs, you have to [explicitly enable interpolation.][inpage_enable_interp]

 ### Preventing Interpolation

 If you want a string to include a literal sequence that looks like an interpolation token --- and prevent Puppet from replacing it with a value --- you must either escape the dollar sign (with `\$`) or use a quoting syntax that disables interpolation (single quotes or a non-interpolating heredoc).